ClickCease

 March 24, 2023

 Money laundering is the process of disguising the proceeds of illegal activities as legitimate funds.
 From state-backed embezzlement schemes to covert operations by major corporations, the act of disguising illicit money through complex sequences of transfers and transactions has become an art form.
 With the advent of the Whistleblower Anti-Money Laundering Program offering insiders up to 30% of what the government recovers and money laundering estimates to be in the hundreds of billions there are sure to be many more cases to follow.
-The following is a list of high-profile famous money laundering cases that highlight notorious money laundering activities across the globe.
+The following is a list of high-profile famous and some of the biggest money laundering cases that highlight notorious money laundering activities across the globe.

 The “Panama Papers” Scandal (2016) – The release of the “Panama Papers” revealed the widespread use of off-shore shell companies to launder money and evade taxes.
 In April 2016, 11.5 million confidential documents from a Panama-based law firm, exposed a sprawling network of offshore companies used by the world’s elite.
 The leak was passed to the German newspaper Süddeutsche Zeitung and then shared with the International Consortium of Investigative Journalists (ICIJ).
 It laid bare the secret dealings of current and former heads of state, hundreds of public officials, and even a myriad of celebrities and business figures.
 The scandal implicated several high-profile individuals and companies and still echoes to this day.